 Fracture of pterion: The pterion overlies the anterior section of middle meningeal artery, which ruptures following a strike in this region to create an extradural hematoma [a clot formation between the skull bone and the dura mater].
 The clot, if big, may compress the brain resulting in unconsciousness or even death.
 Consequently, it ought to be taken out as early as possible by trephination or craniotomy.

-For the benefit of convenience of study, the norma basalis (undersurface of the skull) is splitted into 3 regions/parts: anterior, middle and posterior by 2 imaginary transverse lines, viz.:
+For the benefit of convenience of study, the norma basalis (undersurface of the skull) is split into 3 regions/parts: anterior, middle and posterior by 2 imaginary transverse lines, viz.:

 - Anterior transverse line, which enters along the posterior-free margin of the hard palate.